 - 2 cups diced fresh spinach (no stems)

 - 1 cup cherry tomatoes cut into fourths

 - 2/3 cup diced cucumber

 - 1 cup feta cheese cut into small cubes

 - 1 tablespoon honey

 - Combine the orzo, red onion, spinach, tomato, cucumber, olives and some chopped fresh dill (to taste) in a large bowl and toss to combine

 - Make dressing by whisking together lemon juice, S&P, olive oil and honey

 - Gently stir in feta cheese

-- Good at room temperature or refrigerate until needed
+- Good at room temp or refrigerate until needed